 Quality objectives are a tested and satisfied requirement of QMS.
 They are laid down to define strategic goals that will help achieve quality goals.
 In other words, objectives address the link between customer expectation and specific measurable goals.

-So, quality leaders should lead employees in establishing a customer-mindful culture.
-Therefore, to deliver quality goods and services, a company should address gaps such as staff training requirements, inadequate resources and use of over-aged data.
+Quality leaders should lead employees in establishing a customer-mindful culture.
+Moreover, to deliver quality goods and services, a company should address gaps in an organisation.
+With an good QMS, gaps such as staff training requirements, inadequate resources and use of over-aged data can be managed efficiently.

 4- Continuous improvement of quality controls across departments